lichess-bot-devs/lichess-bot/README.md

 ```
 will append `nodes 1 depth 5 movetime 1000` to the command to start thinking of a move: `go startpos e2e4 e7e5 ...`.

 - `xboard_options`: A list of options to pass to an XBoard engine after startup.
 Different engines have different options, so treat the options in `config.yml.default` as templates and not suggestions.
 When XBoard engines start, they print a list of configurations that can modify their behavior.
+To see these configurations, run the engine in a terminal, type `xboard`, press Enter, type `protover 2`, and press Enter.
 The configurable options will be prefixed with `feature option`.
 Some examples may include
 ```
 feature option="Add Noise -check VALUE" feature option="PGN File -string VALUE"